 Manage orders for prepaid subscriptions

 When an order is created by Shopify, and delivery anchors exist, the order contains delayed fulfillment orders for prepaid items.
-This tutorial covers some common order management scenarios that relate to fulfillment orders and subscription contracts.
+This guide describes how to keep your orders and subscription contracts in sync, and covers some common order management scenarios that relate to fulfillment orders and subscription contracts.

 Keeping orders and subscription contracts in syncAnchor link to section titled "Keeping orders and subscription contracts in sync"